 A travel crib, an easy transportable, enclosed sleeping surface designed for babies, makes it easy for your baby (and therefore parents) to get some shuteye after a long day navigating different time zones.
-First and foremost, you want it to have a flat sleeping surface, because those are the safest options for your baby.
-The great travel cribs are lightweight and fold up compactly.
+First and foremost, you want it to have a flat sleeping surface, because those are the safest options for your baby, as stated above.
+The portable cribs on our list are lightweight and fold up compactly.
 They’re easy to carry, and they open and shut smoothly with minimal effort; custom included tote bags are an added bonus for hauling them around.
 They also have removable mattresses and/or washable mattress covers, because, you know, babies.

 The updated style of NUNA's popular travel crib has more airflow, so your baby is cooled off from any angle.
 The mattress can be placed in a higher bassinet position for younger babies, and lowered for older ones.
-It has a one-handed fold that's refreshingly simple.
+It has a one-handed fold that's refreshingly simple and to open it, you simply push down and snap into place using one hand; to put it away, pull up on the tab.
 The legs are skid-proof.
 It can be used from birth until your baby is 30 pounds.

 Here's a no-frills but ultra-durable portable crib with snap-on legs and a washable mattress pad.
 It's easy to set up and easy to take apart.
 It's sturdy, and its simple design makes it fit with any decor.
-But do note that the weight limit is only 20 pounds.
+You take the mattress pad and frame out, unfold the frame and lock it into place, and then attach the four legs onto each side; you hear them lock into place.
+But do note that it's not height adjustable, does not work or vibrate, and the weight limit is only 20 pounds.

 Ease of use is paramount when it comes to portable travel cribs, which is why the Baby Bjorn's one-motion set up is so attractive: simply pop the frame open and the legs automatically swing into place.
 The slightly tapered shape makes this crib nice and stable, and the mesh sides make it both cool for your sleeping baby and lightweight for your back.
 Best of all, there is no set weight limit.